lexisandoval/windy_city_rooftops_backend/README.md

 ## Usage

-To run the web application, run the command $ rails s and open your browser to http://localhost:3000.
+To run the web application, run the command..

+    $ rails s

+..and open your browser to http://localhost:3000.

 Once open, you may view rooftop and neighborhood data.